kivancyuksel/kivancyuksel.github.io/my_collections/_toolbox/2020-03-21-mean-variance-std.md

 </div>

 You can see from the figure above that most of the data points are collected around mean.
-Because of the variance is low, the number of extremes (both very low and very high values of heigh) cases are very rare.
+Because of the variance is low, the number of extremes (both very low and very high values of height) cases are very rare.
 Because of the variance is not in the same units as values in this graph, we can't directly show it on the graph (remember the square in its equation), however knowing the definition of variance allows us to imagine how our data would look like without even a need to look at its graph.
 As a side note, we can, and we will show the standard deviation on the distribution graph when we talk about it.